-Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 Throughout the spring, summer, and fall, allergies are a constant.
-No matter when seasonal allergies affect you or your family, the desire for relief never ends.
+Germicidal Lights: Can Help Reduce Germs and Improve Your Indoor Air Quality Posted July 29, 2015 During the spring, summer, and fall, allergies are a constant.
+No matter when seasonal allergies impact you or your family, the desire for relief never ends.
 Whether it is mold, pet dander, or some other bacteria that is degrading your indoor air quality, germicidal lights might help lessen the effects of allergies.
 Germicidal lights may sound a tad unfamiliar because they aren’t talked about often, but they can help decrease the impurities annoying you.
 Even though they’re hidden inside your system, germicidal lights can keep germs from multiplying.
-Germicidal lights work by releasing UV (ultraviolet) light rays that are able to penetrate the cell walls of the pollutants in your air, causing enough damage to halt their growth and their ability to multiply.
+Germicidal lights work by releasing UV (ultraviolet) light rays that can penetrate the cell walls of the pollutants in your air, causing enough damage to stop their growth and their ability to multiply.
 The lights are also working around the clock, even when your system isn’t operating, meaning germs are always being demolished.
-In addition to all of the indoor air quality benefits you’ll get, germicidal lights also help your heating and cooling system work at its best.
-When mold, pet dander, and other microorganisms accumulate in your system, it can inhibit its performance, decreasing energy efficiency and might even mean increased energy costs.
+In addition to all of the indoor air quality benefits you’ll receive, germicidal lights also help your heating and cooling system work at its best.
+When mold, pet dander, and other microorganisms accumulate in your system, it can inhibit its performance, decreasing energy efficiency and might even mean increased utility costs.
 Getting rid of those pollutants means a healthier system and air that’s a little easier to breathe for everyone.
-Now that you know about all of the perks, there’s really no reason you shouldn’t find out about germicidal lights next time you have air conditioner service done.
-After all, it does help improve your air quality and could even help you reduce your monthly utility bills.
+Now that you know about all of the benefits, there’s really no reason you shouldn’t find out about germicidal lights next time you have air conditioner service done.
+After all, it does help improve your air quality and may even help you reduce your monthly utility bills.
 Keep an eye on our blog if you want more tips on how to maintain indoor comfort levels in your home.
 From air filtration and air purification to dehumidifiers, the experts at Climate Control Systems know indoor air quality.
 Call them at 828-283-0369 to take your home’s air quality to the next level.